DilshadPython/Python/Object-Oriented/abs_base_cls/README.md

 # Abstract Base Classes
- ## Abstruct class is kind of (model) ofr other classes to be defined.
+ ## Abstruct class is kind of (model) for other classes to be defined.
 It is not desiged to
  ## construct instance but can be subclasses by regular classes

  ## Abstruct classes can define an interface, or methods that must be implemented by its subclsses.